adedayhaftu/Miscellaneous/README.md

-# Miscellaneous the purpose of repository is to make everyone understand about the safeguarding and fire training.
+The purpose of repository is to make everyone understand about the safeguarding and fire training.